What Is Phylum Protozoa? Classification, Characters, Example

 In this fifth order of the Phylum protozoa, which type of animals have been kept, you will know about them.

-• Their body has a flat dorsal abdomen and along with it there is also a delicate thin membrane (Pellicle).
+• Their body has a flat dorsal abdomen and a delicate thin membrane (Pellicle).

 • These have two flagella, sometimes one or more.

-• Chromatophores in these are green and many, some are also colorless.
+• Chromatophores in these are green, and some are also colourless.

 • The reserved food item in these is oil.